lightpoichich/baserow/README.md

 ## Official documentation

 The official documentation can be found on the website at https://baserow.io/docs/index or [here](./docs/index.md) inside the repository.
-The API docs van be found here at https://api.baserow.io/api/redoc/ or if you are looking for the OpenAPI schema here https://api.baserow.io/api/schema.json.
+The API docs can be found here at https://api.baserow.io/api/redoc/ or if you are looking for the OpenAPI schema here https://api.baserow.io/api/schema.json.